containers/buildah/docs/buildah-commit.md

 This example saves an image named newImageName based on the container.
  `buildah commit --rm containerID newImageName`

+This example saves an image with no name, removes the working container, and creates a new container using the image's ID.
+ `buildah from $(buildah commit --rm containerID)`

 This example saves an image based on the container disabling compression.
  `buildah commit --disable-compression containerID`